symphonyoss/bot-unfurl/README.md

 | drive.google.com | Blacklists Google Drive.                           |

-If you're looking for a curated public blacklist, [Université Toulouse 1 Capitole provides a comprehensive one](http://dsi.ut-capitole.fr/blacklists/index_en.php) that's compatible with this feature (configure unfurl bot to use whichever of the various `domain` files suit your needs).
+If you're looking for a curated public blacklist, [Université Toulouse 1 Capitole provides a comprehensive one](http://dsi.ut-capitole.fr/blacklists/index_en.php) that's compatible with this feature (configure unfurl bot to use whichever of the various `domain` files suit your needs, via the `:blacklist-files` setting).

 #### :http-proxy

-The `:http-proxy` tuple allows the administrator to provide the coordinates of an HTTP proxy.
-Note: the HTTP proxy is only used for requests to the URLs that are being unfurled.
-Use of an HTTP proxy to make calls to the Symphony APIs are [not yet supported by clj-symphony](https://github.com/symphonyoss/clj-symphony/issues/1).
+The coordinates of an HTTP proxy to be used when accessing URLs that are to be unfurled.

+Note that use of an HTTP proxy to make calls to the Symphony APIs are [not yet supported by clj-symphony](https://github.com/symphonyoss/clj-symphony/issues/1).

 #### :accept-connections-interval

-The `:accept-connections-interval` setting allows the administrator to provide an interval (in minutes) that the bot will use to check for and accept incoming cross-pod connection requests.
+The interval (in minutes) that the bot will use to check for and accept incoming cross-pod connection requests.

 ### Logging Configuration